 During the 1930's Auden, along with Stephen Spender, C.Day Lewis and Louis MacNeice, was determined to engage with the contemporary economic and political landscape.
 Topicality and social concern, and taking a political stand, usually left-wing, were more central to their works than to the works of poets coming before or after them.
-A blending of the individual perception and social awareness, of the private and the public, is a distinctive feature of the poets of the thirties.
+Ablending of the individual perception and social awareness, of the private and the public, is a distinctive feature of the poets of the thirties.
 A careful reading of Auden's "On this island" clearly bears this out.

-4.13.3 W.H.
-Auden's "On This Island": Text
+2.9.4.
+Text: "On This Island"